github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-javascript.rst

 TODO: mention how to actually load the data extension and/or link to page about data extensions.

-We'll explain how to use these using a few examples, and provide a `reference <#reference-1>`_ at the end of this article.
+We'll explain how to use these using a few examples, and provide some reference material at the end of this article.

 Example: Taint sink in the 'execa' package
 ------------------------------------------